andrewpillar/config/readme.md

     minutes 10m
     hours   10h

+The duration units can also be combined for more explicit values,

+    hour_half 1h30m

 ### Size

 Size is the amount of bytes.
 This is a number literal suffixed with the unit,